crcn/mesh.js/examples/initial-load/README.md

-Here's a basic example of how you could use crudlet to provide initial data from a server
+Here's a basic example of how you could use meshlet to provide initial data from a server

 ``